 After obtaining my Master's degree in History (Ghent, 2011) and completing the Specific Teacher's Training (Ghent, 2012), I spent the next four years preparing a doctoral dissertation (FWO), treating diverse aspects of the socialization and representation of Roman ex-slaves at the end of the Republic and the beginning of the Empire.
-During this time, I have been a visiting scholar at Oxford University (January - May 2014), the British School at Rome and the Academia Belgica (September - November 2015), and have presented my research on several international conferences (e.g. the Imperialism and Identities at the Edges of the Roman World conference in Belgrade, 18-22 September 2014).
+During this time, I have been a visiting scholar at Oxford University (January - May 2014), the British School at Rome and the Academia Belgica (September - November 2015).
 My PhD project was publicly defended on 19 May 2016, after prior examination (2 May) by the members of the jury committee: Elizabeth Deniaux (Paris University of Nanterre), Christian Laes (University of Antwerp & University of Tampere), Arjan Zuiderhoek (Ghent University) and Peter Van Nuffelen (Ghent University).
 In October 2016, I started working on a postdoctoral project, funded by the Special Research Fund (BOF) of Ghent University.
-It focusses on the integration of freedmen in the social texture of Roman communities and on the interaction between ex-slaves and the freeborn plebs urbana.
-Besides research, I continue to be involved in teaching activities both within the Bachelor and Master curricula at Ghent University (head lecturer of Historical Practice I: Classical Antiquity, guest lecture on gender in Antiquity, etc.), and outside of it (e.g. guest lectures on slavery and freedmen at the Universities of Leuven and Brussels).
+It focuses on the integration of freedmen in the social texture of Roman communities and on the interaction between ex-slaves and the freeborn plebs urbana.
+I have presented my research on several international conferences (e.g. most recently the panel on "Roman Freedmen: Community, Diversity, and Integration" at the AIA/SCS Joint Annual Meeting in Boston, 4-7 January 2018).
+Besides research, I continue to be involved in teaching activities both within the Bachelor and Master curricula at Ghent University (head lecturer of Historical Practice I: Classical Antiquity, guest lecturer on Gender in Antiquity, etc.), and outside of it (e.g. guest lectures on slavery and freedmen at the Universities of Leuven and Brussels).